 Configuration in Sumo Logic

-In Sumo Logic, scheduled searches send alerts to other tools via webhook connections.
+In Sumo Logic, Scheduled Searches and Monitors send alerts to other tools via webhook connections.
 To send alerts from Sumo Logic to Jira Server:

 Create a Webhook Connection

-- Go to Manage Data > Settings > Connections.
+- Go to Manage Data > Monitoring > Connections.

 - On the Connections page click the + icon at the top-right of the table.